Modeling Reachability Types with Logical Relations: Related Work

-\bfparagraph{Ownership Types} Ownership type systems~\cite{noble1998flexible,DBLP:conf/oopsla/ClarkePN98,DBLP:series/lncs/ClarkeOSW13,DBLP:conf/oopsla/PotaninNCB06} enforce strict heap invariants and selectively re-introduce sharing in a controlled way via borrowing~\cite{hogg1991islands, naden2012type, clebsch2015ownership}.
+\bfparagraph{Ownership Types} Ownership type systems~\cite{noble1998flexible,DBLP:conf/oopsla/ClarkePN98,DBLP:series/lncs/ClarkeOSW13,DBLP:conf/oopsla/PotaninNCB06} typically enforce strict heap invariants and selectively re-introduce sharing in a controlled way via borrowing~\cite{hogg1991islands, naden2012type, clebsch2015ownership}.
 The Rust type system~\cite{DBLP:conf/sigada/MatsakisK14} adopts a strong ownership model.
-It's ``shared XOR mutable'' mechanism, enforces uniqueness of mutable references while allowing sharing among immutable ones.
-Rust is gaining popularity in low-level systems programming.
-Our and prior work on reachability types are designed to track sharing (thus separation) for higher-level languages.
+Its ``shared XOR mutable'' mechanism enforces uniqueness of mutable references while allowing sharing among immutable ones. \citet{DBLP:journals/pacmpl/MarshallO24}'s work connects Granule's uniqueness modality~\cite{DBLP:journals/pacmpl/OrchardLE19} and its graded model types with ideas from Rust, allowing ownership tracking in a graded type system.
+In contrast, reachability types are designed to track sharing (thus separation), rather than restrict it.
+The focus is on higher-level languages, where many common idioms rely on sets of closures as an interface to interact with a piece of (shared!) mutable state.
 Uniqueness properties can be enforced via flow-sensitive move effects~\cite{DBLP:journals/pacmpl/BaoWBJHR21,jia2024escape}.
+In the context of Rust, \citet{DBLP:journals/pacmpl/0002JKD18} developed lifetime logic to model lifetimes and borrowing in a variant of Rust's MIR, where programs are expressed in continuation-passing style.
+Their logical framework can verify unsafe code with safe APIs for Rust programs.
+In contrast, our work aims to verify equational rules using observational equivalence.
+We showed an informal justification of a safe use of assertion statements by reducing the problem to proving observational equivalence (\secref{sec:binary_soundness}), but unlike~\citet{DBLP:journals/pacmpl/0002JKD18}'s work, our goal is not to verify safe use of general unsafe code.

+\bfparagraph{Capabilities and Permissions.} Capability systems~\cite{DBLP:conf/ecoop/CastegrenW16,DBLP:conf/ecoop/BoylandNR01} have been used to reason about program resources and external calls~\cite{drossopoulou2025reasoning}.
+In Pony~\cite{DBLP:phd/ethos/Clebsch17}, reference capabilities describe what other aliases are denied~\cite{DBLP:conf/esop/DoddsFPV09,DBLP:conf/agere/ClebschDBM15}, \eg, deny local/global read/write aliases.
+In contrast, reachability types~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} do not distinguish read and write capabilities.
+Read-only capabilities can be enforced via cyclic reference types with dual-component~\cite{deng2025completecyclereachabilitytypes}, which is not modeled in this work. \citet{haller2010capabilities} leverage capabilities to ensure externally unique access with borrowing. \citet{DBLP:conf/oopsla/GordonPPBD12} extend their work with immutable references for safe parallelism.
+Their symmetric parallelism rule enforces constraints on read and write that are similar to our rule \textsc{re-ordering-$\maybelange$}.
+In contrast, our system does not rely on the uniqueness or immutability of references, but instead leverages aliasing/separation and write effects tracking.
+Unique mutable references can be enforced via a flow-sensitive effect system, which has been discussed in prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}.
+We leave a thorough investigation as future work.